daveo90/bounty-program/bounties/Digital Assets Platform v3.md

 * Asset User and Redeem Point wallets.

 ### 5- Outgoing Crypto Transaction events:
-Currently only incoming crypto transactions are handled by raising events from the Crypto Reouter plugin.
+Currently only incoming crypto transactions are handled by raising events from the Crypto Reouter plug-in.
 We are going to improve the Outgoing transactions process by using the same procedure.

 **Size:** 5%
 **Fermat components:**

-* Incoming Crypto Transaction and Outgoing Crypto Transaction DAP plugins.
+* Incoming Crypto Transaction and Outgoing Crypto Transaction DAP plug-ins.
-* Crypto Router and CryptoNetwork plugines in BCH platform.
+* Crypto Router and Crypto Network plug-ins in BCH platform.

 ### 6- Bitcoin Fees specification:
 Transaction fee is currently defined broadly in the platform.
 Bitcoin senders must be able to specify the fee amount to decide how fast the transaction will be confirmed by miner.